Biggest unknown with Beta is how much rain it will bring

 Storm surge up to 4 feet (1.2 meters) was forecast from Port Aransas to Sabine Pass in Texas.

-After Beta makes landfall, it is expected to move northeast along the coast and head into Louisiana sometime mid-week, forecasters said.
+Beta was expected to move northeast along the Texas coast over the next couple of days, weakening into a depression by the time it gets to the Houston-Galveston area on Wednesday before heading into Louisiana sometime mid-week, forecasters said.
 Flash flooding was possible in Arkansas and Mississippi as the system moves farther inland.

 In Galveston, an island city southeast of Houston, there was already some street flooding from rising tides and part of a popular fishing pier collapsed due to strong waves.

-Farther south on the Texas coast, Maria Serrano Culpepper along with her two daughters and dogs left their home Sunday night as Beta was predicted to make landfall in nearby Matagorda Bay.
+Farther south on the Texas coast, Maria Serrano Culpepper along with her two daughters and dogs left their home in Magnolia Beach near Matagorda Bay on Sunday night.

 Culpepper said she didn’t want to be trapped in her home, three blocks from the beach, with wind, rain and possibly no electricity.
 She and her family evacuated to a friend’s home in nearby Victoria.